MarcusTTran/SudokuWordGame_CMPT276/Requirments.md

 - App supports layouts for horizontal orientation
 - Set difficulty of puzzles
 - Create puzzles with user entered words
-- Save current puzzle and load puzzle to allow users to continue where they left off
+- Manually Save current puzzle and load puzzle to allow users to continue where they left off
 - Time puzzles
 - UI immersion mode to set UI language to French
 - Auto-save puzzles